Sacrament: Catholicism

-In the teaching of the Roman Catholic Church, "the sacraments are efficacious signs of grace, instituted by Christ and entrusted to the Church, by which divine life is dispensed to us.
+In the teaching of the Catholic Church, "the sacraments are efficacious signs of grace, instituted by Christ and entrusted to the Church, by which divine life is dispensed to us.
 The visible rites by which the sacraments are celebrated signify and make present the graces proper to each sacrament.
 They bear fruit in those who receive them with the required dispositions."

-While the sacraments in the Catholic Church are regarded as means of Divine Grace, The Catholic definition of a sacrament is an event in Christian life that is both spiritual and physical.
+While the sacraments in the Catholic Church are regarded as means of Divine Grace, the Catholic definition of a sacrament is an event in Christian life that is both spiritual and physical.
 The seven Catholic sacraments have been separated into three groups.
 The first three Sacraments of Initiation are Baptism, Communion, and Confirmation.
 The two Healing Sacraments are Anointing of the Sick and Penance.
 The two Sacraments of Vocation are Matrimony and Holy Orders.

 The Church teaches that the effect of the sacraments comes ex opere operato, by the very fact of being administered, regardless of the personal holiness of the minister administering it.
 However, as indicated in this definition of the sacraments given by the Catechism of the Catholic Church, a recipient's own lack of proper disposition to receive the grace conveyed can block a sacrament's effectiveness in that person.
 The sacraments presuppose faith and, through their words and ritual elements, nourish, strengthen and give expression to faith.

 Though not every individual has to receive every sacrament, the Church affirms that for believers the sacraments are necessary for salvation.
 Through each of them, Christ bestows that sacrament's particular healing and transforming grace of the Holy Spirit, making them participants in the divine nature through union with Christ.